Macedopy/Instagram-auto-post/README.md

 ### Project Images:

-contains an initial screen where it is presented below as information and finally the "Send" button for the program to be executed
+Contains an initial screen where it is presented below as information and finally the "Send" button for the program to be executed

 ![image](https://user-images.githubusercontent.com/108029211/189004529-d10a0e23-0e79-40a0-a3b7-ddc66092cbed.png)